Does your web host suck?

 How Web Hosting Providers Differ

-Your web hosting provider offers the technology to have your website go as quickly as possible.
-If you think about the code on your website as Michael Schumacher, he's a quick driver.
-He knows exactly what he's doing, but if he's chucked in a Getz, he's not going to be going that fast.
-He's going to be going at the speed that he can go, and he'd be very good at what he does, but he's not going to be going that fast.
-If he's chucked in a Model T Ford, he's still going to be the best Model T Ford driver out there, but he's going to be better off driving a Formula One car, isn't he?
+Your website hosting provider offers the technology to have your website go as quickly as possible.
+Think of the code on your website as Michael Schumacher, a former racing driver.
+He knows exactly what he’s doing, but if he’s chucked in a Getz, he’s not going to be going that fast.
+He’s going to be going at the speed that he could go.
+If he’s chucked in a Ford Model T, he’s still going to be the best Ford Model T driver out there, but he’s going to be better off driving a Formula One car, isn’t he?

 Host in the Same Country Your Business Is In

 If you’re paying for Adwords and your website’s loading slowly, you’re going to have more expensive Adwords and a bigger bounce rate, so the customers that come to your site are going to bounce off quicker because the website is loading slowly.

 If your website is on a server that’s hosted overseas, your Google position, when people search for you, will be further down for the people that are within Australia.
 So, your audience will be catered with a preference to wherever your server is.

 If your server is in India and your customers are in Australia, people in India can search for your business more easily than the people in Australia.

 Make sure that you’re asking questions when you’re getting a web hosting plan.
 If it sounds too good to be true, it probably is.
 If they’re giving you unlimited data, unlimited space, unlimited bandwidth, unlimited email accounts, unlimited everything, then there’s going to be a limit that they’re not talking about, and that might be a limit in the speed that your site’s loading.
 It could also mean a limit in the amount of requests that your site might be able to have before they cap your speeds.